 And it’s not that the other introverts aren’t as intelligent.
 It’s just that extraverted thinkers express their judgment and opinions more fluently and think more rationally than most.
 They love to give advice and share their knowledge.
 People trust them because they are logical, knowledgeable, and know what works in the extroverted world.
 They are able to see potential obstacles in the outside world and make plans to avoid them.

 Extraverted thinkers base their decisions on what works.

-They are direct, decisive, straightforward and blunt.
+They are direct, decisive, straightforward, and blunt.
 If something doesn’t work, they are not afraid to point it out to you.
-They see being direct as sincere and honest.
+They see directness as sincere and honest.
 Like my INTJ friend, if you suggest a business idea that doesn’t work or if the business meeting has gone off tangent, he’s not afraid to cut you off.
 He’s also not afraid to let his employees go if they aren’t performing.
 It’s not that he’s impatient or unfeeling, it just that he doesn’t like to waste time on something (or someone) that doesn’t work.

 How to Master Extraverted Thinking (Te)?

 If you are an introvert with a gift in extraverted thinking, don’t downplay or hide your intelligence.
 When I asked my INTJ friend to be my business mentor, he looked so awkward to receive my compliment like he doesn’t deserve it.
 I know being smart may not be the most popular attribute among peers in school, but their knowledge and objectiveness actually make them a very good leader and manager at work.
 They should embrace and share their extraverted gift to the world.

 Focus on building your projects instead of being right.